silversoft77/react-hooks-redux-thunk/README.md

 ## Usage

-From the */storage* folder start the server:
+From the */storage* folder start the REST API server:
 ~~~
 json-server --watch countries.json --port 3004
 ~~~